4Quark/rsschool-cv/cv.md

 ## Briefly About Myself:

-I have some experience in development programs for nuclear safety.
-I like painting, studying and learning
+I have some experience in development programs for gamma-specrometry devices.
+I like painting, dancind and studying.

 ## Skills: